sayam56/sayam56/README.md

 - 🔭 I’m currently working on Building A Tech Start-Up
-- 🌱 I’m currently learning Flutter Web
+- 🌱 I’m currently learning MERN
-- 👯 I’m looking to collaborate on Flutter and Laravel
+- 👯 I’m looking to collaborate on Flutter and MERN
-- 🤔 I’m looking for help with Node.js
+- 🤔 I’m looking for help with OWASP
 - 💬 Ask me about Anything
 - ⚡ Fun fact: I might be a musician too